Table of Contents Show

 24. Non-Perishable Groceries

-- ADD WATER and in minutes enjoy a delicious meal made from clean ingredients, on or off the trail
+- ADD WATER and in minutes enjoy our delicious Adventure Meals, on or off the trail.
+Simply boil water with a camp stove,...

 You want to ensure you have an appropriate supply of non-perishable groceries while boondocking, so you won’t have to worry about food spoiling.
 These food types often have a long shelf life and don’t require refrigeration.
 You can keep them at room temperature without any worries.